 - co-authored with Marina Sofia, ‘Oktoberfest special: German Historical Crime Fiction’, CrimeFictionLover blog, 6 October 2015.

-Mrs. Peabody’s blog explores all manner of international crime fiction.
-It features reviews (these are the numbered posts), general musings on crime fiction, TV and film, and is as likely to discuss a Japanese novel from 1962 as a Swedish or German one from the present day.
+Mrs. Peabody’s blog explores international crime fiction.
+It features reviews, general musings on crime fiction, TV and film, and is as likely to discuss a Japanese novel from 1962 as a Swedish or German one from the present day.

 Mrs. Peabody Investigates operates a ‘no spoilers’ policy, although minor spoilers may appear in the comments left below posts.
-In the case of exceptions, such as interviews carried out with authors, spoiler alerts will be given!
+In the case of exceptions, such as interviews carried out with authors, spoiler alerts are given.